What does the Declined status mean?

 Suppliers who have registered on UNGM prior to November 2013 - on the former version of the UNGM site - may experience a Declined status with one or more UN organization(s) at the Basic level.

 With the launch of the new version of UNGM, registration requirements for UN organizations have evolved.
 Due to the changes in registration requirements, the Declined status may no longer be applicable, and suppliers may be able to resubmit their registration for review.

 Suppliers that have a Declined status at the Basic level are advised to contact UNGM using the contact form in the Help Center.

-TIP: Suppliers may check their registration statuses from Manage Agency Submissions in the navigation menu.
+TIP: Suppliers may check their registration statuses from My Submissions Statuses in the navigation menu.